 Staying there: Trip Advisor shows plenty of hotel options in the Fisherman’s Wharf District.
 If you’d rather not be in the middle of all the action, check out my post on Sutro Heights and the Seal Rock Inn.
 I stayed at the Ritz Carlton Residences, thanks to the kindness of strangers.

 Many thanks to the Fisherman’s Wharf Community Development District and Bistro Boudin for sponsoring this post.
 Research and opinions, as always, are my own.
-To learn more about partnering with Strangers in the Living Room or pitch a story idea, click here.

 Want to enjoy the world’s most popular destinations without feeling like a tourist?
 Like @strangersinthelivingroom on Facebook, and sign up for the occasional email when there is a new post.
 Thank you for clicking on our affiliate links to reserve your hotel and support our travel journalism.